chi-tech/chi-tech/doc/Install_linux.md

 or ``gfortran --version`` then there are many online resources which may be able to assist you.

-Now, install the remaining packages needed to build ChiTech and its dependencies:
+Now, install the remaining packages needed to build Chi-Tech and its dependencies:

 ```bash
 sudo apt-get install cmake python git zlib1g-dev libx11-dev unzip